A Hierarchy for Retirement Savings

 De-prioritize if: The 401(k) is especially poor or especially good, as outlined at the bottom of this article.

-Investors who have already made the maximum 401(k) contribution of $18,000 ($24,000 if older than 50) can contribute at an even higher level--up to $54,000 in total contributions in 2017--provided their plans allow for contributions of aftertax 401(k) dollars.
+Investors who have already made the maximum 401(k) contribution of $18,000 ($24,000 if over age 50) can contribute at an even higher level--up to $53,000 in total contributions in 2015--provided their plans allow for contributions of aftertax 401(k) dollars.
 Those aftertax 401(k) contributions can eventually be converted to Roth IRA assets once the investor has retired, left the company, or is taking in-service distributions from their plans.

 Such contributions will tend to be less attractive for investors who have particularly poor or costly 401(k) plans; the costs of investing in a very poor plan have the potential to erode the eventual tax savings associated with having more Roth assets.